Meriton: History

-Meriton got its start after a young Harry Triguboff built his first home in Roseville, Sydney, in 1960; the builder he'd hired let him down so he completed the job himself and developed a taste for construction.
-He then took on an eight-block apartment project in Tempe in 1963 with just three staff: the apartments sold for $9,750 each, and the car space was an extra $500.
+Meriton had its start after a young Harry Triguboff built his first home in Roseville, Sydney, in 1960.
+Allegedly, the contractor Triguboff hired let him down, so he decided to complete the job himself and, as a result, he developed a taste for construction.
+A few years later, in 1963, he decided to take on an eight-block apartment project in Tempe with just three workers.
+The units sold for $9,750 each, and the car space was an extra $500.

-In 1969, he built a development of 18 apartments in Meriton Street, Gladesville, which gave rise to the company name.
+In 1969, he completed a development of 18 apartments on Meriton Street, Gladesville, which gave rise to the company name.

-'High-Rise Harry', as he became known, built his fortune on tapping into a perceived need for affordable apartment housing, particularly in the rush of post-war migrants from countries where inner-city apartment living was commonplace.
+Triguboff, or 'High-Rise Harry', as he became known, is claimed to have built his fortune by tapping into a perceived need for affordable apartments, particularly in the rush of post-war migrants from countries where inner-city apartment living was commonplace.

 After floating Meriton on the Australian Securities Exchange in 1969, Triguboff bought back all the company's shares in 1973.
-Meriton has since remained a privately owned company, shielded from the vicissitudes of the global financial markets.
+Meriton has since remained a private company, shielded from the vicissitudes of the global financial markets.

 A downturn in the property market in the 1970s saw Meriton withdraw some of its apartments for sale, and rent them out instead.
 Residential leasing now forms an important aspect of its business.
 The other arms of Meriton include strata property management and property financing.

 In 1984, Meriton expanded interstate to Queensland, with a focus on Brisbane and the Gold Coast.

 Properties

 World Tower in Sydney, opened by Prime Minister John Howard, was completed in 2004 and is Sydney's tallest residential building.

 The Soleil site in Adelaide Street was the company's first project in Brisbane.
 The initial design was rejected by the Brisbane City Council because of design and potential traffic issues.
 The revised design later won an International Property Award for the Best Residential High-Rise Development in Australia.

-Infinity Tower on Herschel Street, Brisbane, was completed in 2014 and was Brisbane's tallest building from 2014–2016.
+Infinity Tower on Herschel Street, Brisbane, was completed in 2014 and was Brisbane's tallest building from 2014 to 2016.

 Meriton Retail Precincts

-Meriton has a total of 7 shopping centres known as Meriton Retail Precinct.
+Meriton has a total of 10 shopping centres known as Meriton Retail Precinct.
 The majority of the precincts have Woolworths and Coles supermarkets as anchor tenants.